LMJL-Alea/squat/cran-comments.md

 ## R CMD check results

-There was no ERROR, no WARNINGs, no NOTEs.
+There was no ERROR and no WARNINGs.

+There was 1 NOTE (installed size varies depending on the OS):

+    * checking installed package size ...
+NOTE installed size is 13.3Mb sub-directories of 1Mb or more: data   1.1Mb help   1.1Mb libs  10.8Mb